Yano789/obsidian_notes/Personal Adventures/Docker.md

 ___
 ## Alpine

-- one of the most popular OS to run Containers
+One of the most popular OS to run Containers because it is the **bare minimum** OS

 ```shell
 docker image pull apline